2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

 We integrated those three layer of boards together, measured the height of it and the components.
-Selecting the insulating columns that're suitable for those abovementioned things, we used them to fix the layers together longitudinally for the purpose of forming the basic prototype of the vehicle.
+Selecting the insulating columns that were suitable for those abovementioned objects, we used them to fix the layers together longitudinally for the purpose of forming the basic prototype of the vehicle.

 <img src= "https://github.com/2008linchungpin/Future-engineers-Fire-On-All-Cylinders/blob/main/other/Diary%20photos/IMG_6428.JPG" width="400" height="300">